Economic history of the Philippines: Ramos administration (1992–1998)

 The Ramos administration basically served its role as the carrier of the momentum of reform and as an important vehicle in "hastening the pace of liberalization and openness in the country".
 The administration was a proponent of capital account liberalization, which made the country more open to foreign trade, investments, and relations.
 It was during the term of the administration when the Bangko Sentral ng Pilipinas was established, and the Philippines joined the World Trade Organization and other free trade associations such as the APEC.
 Also, debt reduction was considered and as such, the issuance of certain government bonds called Brady Bonds also came to fruition in 1992.

 By the time Ramos succeeded Corazon Aquino in 1992, the Philippine economy was already burdened with a heavy budget deficit.
 This was largely the result of austerity measures imposed by a standard credit arrangement with the International Monetary Fund and the destruction caused by natural disasters such as the eruption of Mt.
 Pinatubo.
 Hence, pump priming through government spending was immediately ruled out due to the deficit.
 Ramos therefore resorted to institutional changes through structural policy reforms, of which included privatization and deregulation.
 He sanctioned the formation of the Legislative-Executive Development Advisory Council (LEDAC), which served as a forum for consensus building, on the part of the Executive and the Legislative branches, on important bills on economic policy reform measures.

 The daily brownouts that plagued the economy were also addressed through the enactment of policies that placed guaranteed rates.
 The economy during the first year of Ramos administration suffered from severe power shortage, with frequent brownouts, each lasting from 8 to 12 hours.
 To resolve this problem, the Electric Power Crisis Act was made into law together with the Build-Operate-Transfer Law.
 Twenty power plants were built because of these, and in effect, the administration was able to eliminate the power shortage problems in December 1993 and sustained economic growth for some time.

 The economy seemed to be all set for long-run growth, as shown by promising growth rates from 1994 to 1997.
-However, the Asian Crisis that started from Thailand and Korea started affecting the Philippines.
+However, the 1997 Asian financial crisis that started from Thailand and Korea started affecting the Philippines.
 This prompted the Philippine economy to plunge into continuous devaluation and very risky ventures, resulting in property busts and a negative growth rate.
 The administration was able to withstand the Asian Crisis better than other neighboring countries.

 Some of the most important policies and breakthroughs of the administration are the liberalization of capital accounts and the subsequent commitments to free trade associations such as APEC, AFTA, GATT, and WTO.
 The liberalization and opening of the capital opening culminated in full-peso convertibility in 1992.
 Another breakthrough was the reduction of debts in that the debts of the old central bank were taken off its books.